Infanta Amalia of Spain: Marriage

 Portrait by Franz Xaver Winterhalter (1860).

 By the age of twenty Infanta Amalia was the youngest of five unremarkable sisters, who had been almost forgotten at the Spanish court.
 However, she and her sister Christina were the only ones among the sisters to make a royal marriage.

-In 1856, Prince Adalbert of Bavaria, fourth son and ninth child of King Ludwig I of Bavaria and Princess Therese of Saxe-Hildburghausen approached the Spanish court in search of a wife and Amalia was offered in marriage.
+In 1856, Prince Adalbert, fourth son and ninth child of King Ludwig I of Bavaria and Princess Therese of Saxe-Hildburghausen approached the Spanish court in search of a wife and Amalia was offered in marriage.
 When Prince Adalbert arrived in Madrid, Amalia was given a considerable dowry by her sister in law Queen Isabella.
 The marriage was celebrated on 25 August 1856 in Madrid.
 Upon her marriage Amalia became a Princess of Bavaria.

-At her arrival at the Bavarian court her father in law, King Ludwig I of Bavaria, a great admirer of female beauty, was disappointed when he met his new daughter-in-law, plump and plain.
+At her arrival at the Bavarian court her father in law, King Ludwig, a great admirer of female beauty, was disappointed when he met his new daughter-in-law, plump and plain.
 Infanta Amalia also shocked the court with her smoking habit.
 Her husband Prince Adalbert was as stout as she, but very tall.
 He loved drinking and had affairs, but their marriage endured.
 The couple had five children: